-A temporary restraining order (TRO) is an order by the court prohibiting an action by a party in a lawsuit until the court can make a decision on another request, usually for a preliminary injunction.
-A TRO is only issued when there is a threat of irreparable harm that will occur if the court doesn’t immediately issue an order prohibiting the action that will cause the harm.
-An application for a TRO will, if granted, last only until the court makes a decision regarding the matter at a later hearing, where everyone has received notice and has had time to prepare their arguments.
+Temporary Restraining Orders: A temporary restraining order (TRO) is an order by the court immediately prohibiting a threatened action.
+A TRO is only issued when there is a threat of irreparable harm that will occur if the court doesn’t immediately issue the order.
+Temporary restraining orders only last until a preliminary injunction hearing, usually a few weeks later, where all parties have been notified and have had time to prepare their arguments.